AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/acrobat_sign_events/index.md

 # Webhooks in Acrobat Sign

+Last update: Jun 07, 2024.

 <InlineAlert slots="text" />
 Announcement: All customers are migrating to webhooks 2.0 in 2023.
-For details, see [http://www.adobe.com/go/acrobatsigndevrnotes](http://www.adobe.com/go/acrobatsigndevrnotes).
+For details, see [http://www.adobe.com/go/acrobatsigndevrnotes](https://developer-stage.adobe.com/acrobat-sign/developer-guide/overview/releasenotes/).

 Webhooks are developer-defined HTTPS requests that trigger when a subscribed event occurs.
 They allow for real-time notification of workflow events such as “signed” or “created” without having to poll Acrobat Sign for status; your app is automatically notified when an event occurs.
 The service simply makes an HTTPS POST request to the webhook’s HTTPS URL.
 In simple words, a webhook is a `web service that accepts data or a stream of data` from a source using a PUSH communication model.
 You can create webhooks can via the REST APIs as well as the Acrobat Sign web application.